When you book an appointment with me, you are asking me to critique your work. In exchange, you are offering to do exactly the same thing for me.

 Option 1 – General R&R

-The reader records responses as they are reading.
+In this option, the critique partner records responses as they are reading.

 This gives the author an opportunity to see the reader’s mind at work while it is engaging with the material.